anandojha/PySTARC/examples/trypsin_benzamidine/README.md

 receptor.pqr                          PQR file for receptor charges and radii ligand.pqr                            PQR file for ligand charges and radii bd_sims/
-├── bd_1/                             One directory per GPU, each an independent slice │   ├── input.xml                     PySTARC input file for this slice │   ├── receptor.pqr                  PQR file for receptor charges and radii │   ├── ligand.pqr                    PQR file for ligand charges and radii
+├── bd_1/                             One directory per GPU, each running a share of the trajectories │   ├── input.xml                     PySTARC input file for this slice │   ├── receptor.pqr                  PQR file for receptor charges and radii │   ├── ligand.pqr                    PQR file for ligand charges and radii